5 minutes read

 Making sure that the process of organizational design addresses critical trade-offs, reflects the best thinking and has a proactive approach to iterations and testing significantly increases the chances of acceptance and ownership for team members who have to make the organizational structure successful on a day-to-day basis.

-Subscribe to our newsletter to always stay up to date on new blog entries.
+Discover the Kits and subscribe to our newsletter to always stay up to date.